crypto-bundle/bc-wallet-common-lib-tinyerrors/README.md

 [bc-wallet-common-lib-errors](https://github.com/crypto-bundle/bc-wallet-common-lib-errors) repository, all changes that expand the capabilities and functionality of the formatter must be committed there.

-### ErrorWithCode, ErrWithCode, ErrorGetCode, ErrGetCode
+### ErrorWithCode, ErrWithCode, ErrorGetCode, ErrGetCode, NewErrorWithCode
 Main purpose of these functions - wrap business logic error status-code in error.
 This use-case relevant as communication option between application layers - you don't need use `errors.Is` and import errors from another application layers and sub-package, all you need - it can just compare `int` values.
 This function fully depend on implementation of error formatter service.